3 years in, no sign of Trump’s replacement for Obamacare

 “The president’s policies are improving the American health care system for everyone, not just those in the individual market,” Deere said.

-But as the president gears up for his reelection campaign, the lack of a Trump health care plan is an issue that Democratic presidential contenders and their allies believe they can use against him.
+But as Trump gears up for his reelection campaign, the lack of a health care plan is an issue that Democrats believe they can use against him.
+Particularly since he’s still seeking to overturn “Obamacare” in court.

-This month, a federal appeals court struck down “Obamacare’s” individual mandate, the requirement that Americans carry health insurance, but sidestepped a ruling on the law’s overall constitutionality.
+This month, a federal appeals court struck down the ACA’s individual mandate, the requirement that Americans carry health insurance, but sidestepped a ruling on the law’s overall constitutionality.
 The attorneys general of Texas and 18 other Republican-led states filed the underlying lawsuit, which was defended by Democrats and the U.S. House.
-Texas argued that due to the unlawfulness of the individual mandate, Obamacare must be entirely scrapped.
+Texas argued that due to the unlawfulness of the individual mandate, “Obamacare” must be entirely scrapped.

-Trump welcomed the court ruling as a major victory while Democrats accused him of trying to dismantle his predecessor’s health care law without offering a replacement.
+In a letter Monday to Democratic lawmakers, House Speaker Nancy Pelosi singled out the court case.
+“The Trump administration continues to firmly support the recent ruling in the 5th Circuit, which they hope will move them one step closer to obliterating every protection and benefit of the Affordable Care Act,” Pelosi wrote, urging Democrats to keep health care front and center in 2020.

-Over the last three years, Trump and senior administration officials have periodically teased that a Trump plan was just around the corner.
+Accused of trying to dismantle his predecessor’s health care law with no provision for millions who depend on it, Trump and senior administration officials have periodically teased that a plan was just around the corner.

 In August, the administrator of the Centers for Medicare and Medicaid Services, Seema Verma, said officials were “actively engaged in conversations and working on things,” while Trump adviser Kellyanne Conway suggested that same month an announcement was on the horizon.